uiceds/syllabus/manuscript.md

 * Office: 3213 Newmark Civil Engineering Laboratory
 * Teaching assistant: [Manho Park](https://ctessum.cee.illinois.edu/author/manho-park/)
 * Office hours:
-  * Tessum: 11:00-12:00 on Thursdays in common area in the Smart Bridge
+  * Tessum: 11:00-12:00 on Thursdays in the common area in the Smart Bridge
-  * Park: TBD
+  * Park: 1:00–2:00 on Fridays in the common area in the Smart Bridge

 ## Description of the course